Error-mitigated quantum metrology via enhanced virtual purification: Conclusions

-Targeting significant noise accumulation and noisy implementations of QEM protocols, PVCP is proposed to achieve more precise estimations for unknown parameters on NISQ devices.
-Specifically, PVCP addresses the limitation of VSP in handling substantial noise accumulation, and fully exploits the efficacy of VCP.
+Targeting significant noise accumulation and noisy implementations of QEM protocols, VCP-PEC is proposed to achieve more precise estimations for unknown parameters on {near-term} devices.
+Specifically, VCP-PEC addresses the limitation of VSP in handling substantial noise accumulation, and fully exploits the efficacy of VCP.
 Moreover, it mitigates errors with a reasonable sampling cost, as the number of noise locations where PEC is applied is well managed.
 Additionally, our strategy for applying PEC can be naturally adapted for VSP.
-For shallow circuits, PVSP can achieve comparable performance to PVCP, making it a good choice for practical applications due to its simpler implementation.
-The efficacy of these probabilistic virtual purification methods is systematically evaluated for both single- and multi-parameter estimation tasks under various types of noise channels, where a significant improvement is achieved compared with the original noisy and virtual purification methods.
+For shallow circuits, VSP-PEC can achieve comparable performance to VCP-PEC, making it a good choice for practical applications due to its simpler implementation.
+The efficacy of these enhanced virtual purification methods is systematically evaluated for both single- and multi-parameter estimation tasks under various types of noise channels, where a significant improvement is achieved compared with the original noisy and virtual purification methods.
 Notably, they also demonstrate robustness against correlated noise and the inexact characterization of noise models, underscoring their significance in practical applications.

-Additionally, the scaling of bias and variance for PVCP has been analyzed.
-It was found that PVCP significantly reduces bias while maintaining a quantum advantage when the number of involved encoding unitaries is less than the inverse of the error rate of the encoding channel.
+Additionally, the scaling of bias and variance for VCP-PEC has been analyzed.
+It was found that VCP-PEC significantly reduces bias while maintaining a quantum advantage when the number of involved encoding unitaries is less than the inverse of the error rate of the encoding channel.
 This is consistent with numerical simulations for specific parameter estimation tasks.
 However, to further suppress noise beyond this range, the quantum advantage in variance scaling can disappear.
 Thus, incorporating a QEM method with QEC is necessary to achieve a practical quantum advantage~\cite{kwon2025virtualpurificationcomplementsquantum}.
 We leave this integration for future work.
+Lastly, it is particularly noteworthy that both enhanced virtual purification methods can be naturally extended beyond quantum metrology, and can therefore be applied to various tasks in quantum information and quantum computation.